Te Huarahi is PPTA's national Māori body. Te Huarahi has responsibility for making decisions which impact on Māori members.

 Māori Teachers’ Conference

-The 20th NZ PPTA National Maori Teachers’ Conference will be held from Sunday 6 July to Tuesday 8 July 2014 at the Sudima Lake Rotorua Hotel, Rotorua.
+The 20th NZ PPTA National Maori Teachers’ Conference was held from Sunday 6 July to Tuesday 8 July 2014 at the Sudima Lake Rotorua Hotel, Rotorua.

 2014 Ngā Manu Kōrero National Secondary School Speech Contest

 - Last Updated on Thursday, 13 March 2014 05:41

 The Ngā Manu Kōrero speech competitions are sponsored by the NZ Post Primary Teachers’ Association.

 The Ngā Manu Kōrero finals 2014 will be hosted by Te Matau a Māui Māori Teachers Incorporated.

 Incorporating the Korimako and Sir Turi Carroll competitions for Māori pupils speaking in English and the Pei Te Hurinui Jones and Te Rāwhiti Ihaka competitions for all pupils speaking in Māori.

 The date and venue for the 2014 National competition: